Carl Flesch

-Carl Flesch (born Károly Flesch, 9 October 1873 – 14 November 1944) was a Hungarian violinist and teacher.
+Carl Flesch (born Károly Flesch, 9 October 1873 – 14 November 1944) was a Hungarian classical violinist and teacher.
 Flesch’s compendium Scale System is a staple of violin pedagogy.

 Life and career

 Flesch was born in Moson (now part of Mosonmagyaróvár) in Hungary in 1873.
 He began playing the violin at seven years of age.
 At 10 he was taken to Vienna to study with Jakob Grün.
 At 17 he left for Paris, and joined the Conservatoire de Paris, studying with Martin Pierre Marsick.
 He settled in 1903 in Amsterdam, in 1908 in Berlin, and in 1934 in London.